The eye disease without any warning signs.

 Over the years, my patients have approached me with a lot of interesting eye- and health-related questions.
 One that kept standing out to me was the question of…

-Which eye disease I felt was the most dangerous.
+Which eye disease was the most dangerous of them all?

-Still, I wanted to have an answer for this.
+Still, leaving such a question unanswered had an unsettling vibe.
 After much contemplation, my clear answer to the most dangerous eye disease is one that is the most sight threatening - Glaucoma.
 It’s known as the “Silent Thief of Sight” as it creeps into one’s life like a shadow on a cloudy day, without any warning or symptom.

 The most distressing concern about Glaucoma is that once someone has acquired this disease, whatever vision has been lost can never be recovered.

-By the time he/she finally notices a compromise on his/her vision, it’s an ominous indication that he/she has already lost
+By the time he/she finally has noticed a compromise in his/her vision, it’s an ominous indication that he/she has already lost

 more than 50% of his/her vision… and it’s never coming back.

-For this reason alone, I stress not only the dangers of Glaucoma, but also the necessity for ruling out the disease in any of my patients who shows one or more of its risk factors.
+For this reason alone, I stress not only the dangers of Glaucoma, but also the necessity for ruling out the disease in a patient who shows one or more of its risk factors.

 Some risk factors include: